What is Estrogen Replacement Therapy?

-- Improve muscle functioning
+- Improve muscle functioning.

-- Slow down aging skin among postmenopausal women
+- Slow down aging skin among postmenopausal women.

 Like any other medication and therapy, ERT also comes with certain risk factors.
-According to research conducted by Woman’s Health Initiative (WHI) in 2002 and 2003, ERT has been linked with blood clots, ovarian, breast, and endometrial cancer, as well as strokes.
+According to research conducted by the Woman’s Health Initiative (WHI) in 2002 and 2003, ERT has been linked with blood clots, ovarian, breast and endometrial cancer, as well as strokes.
 It might also cause headaches, nausea and vaginal discharge.
 However, recent studies suggest that ERT may not be directly responsible for causing these diseases.
 To reduce the chances of cancer, doctors prescribe progestogen along with estrogen supplements.

 The chances of unwanted conditions mentioned above may increase if the treatment is continued for more than five years.
-Women who are planning to undergo ERT therapy are advised to use the lowest effective dose for the shortest possible time after consulting with the physician.
+Women planning to undergo ERT therapy are advised to use the lowest effective dose for the shortest possible time after consulting with the physician.

 Who Shouldn’t Use ERT?